false-schemers/sharpF/README.md

 The starting point is the obligatory "Hello, World!" example: [hello.sf](https://raw.githubusercontent.com/false-schemers/sharpF/master/examples/hello.sf)

-It can be compiled and executed as follows:
+It can be compiled and executed as follows (you may use clang, cl, or any other C compiler):

 ```
 $ sfc hello.sf             # sfc produces hello.c (273 lines, ~8K in size)